george-j-zhu/docker-spark/README.md

 * -v&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;mount a [host folder] as /home/jupyter/workspace in the container. workspace folder is the root directory of jupyter notebook.<br>
 * -p&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bind container port 8888 to the [host port].<br>

-or you can use spark-notebook-start.sh to run a container instance.<br>
+or you can use dev-env/spark-notebook-start.sh to run a container instance.<br>
 Please note that spark-notebook-start.sh will start a jupyter notebook server without any authentification.

 ## PYTHONPATH